 That’s why hemp oil can be such a versatile solution for them.
-Hemp oil contains the optimal ratio of these nourishing acids, without the need of harming any other animal in the process.
+It contains the optimal ratio of these nourishing acids, without the need of harming any other animal in the process.

 Due to its optimal ratio of polyunsaturated fats (3:1 omega 3:omega 6), hemp oil helps accelerate metabolism, hence lowering cholesterol levels.
 Due to the accelerated metabolism, fats will burn at a faster rate, avoiding their accumulation on the artery walls.

-Hemp Oil Fact #10 – Consuming Hemp Oil Has Some Restrictios
+#10 – Consuming Hemp Oil Has Some Restrictions

 Although it is certainly a health food, hemp oil does have a couple of counter-indications you need to be aware of.

-Most specifically, people who are suffering from prostate cancer or who take blood thinners should consume only little amounts of it.
+Most specifically, people who are suffering from prostate cancer or who take blood thinners should consume only little amounts.

 Due to its rich composition, hemp oil seems to support the growth of new cells – which may not be such a good idea if you have (or are very susceptible to developing) prostate cancer.

-People who suffer from heart disease and consume blood thinners should avoid it due to the fact that hemp oil is an anticoagulant.
+People who suffer from heart disease and consume blood thinners should avoid it due to the fact that it is an anticoagulant.

 When consumed in high doses, hemp oil could cause nausea, diarrhea or cramps.
 Also, be sure that you avoid cooking it in high temperatures because this can destroy the unsaturated fatty acids and make them toxic for human consumption.

 So what do you think?
 Are these reasons enough to inspire you to give hemp oil a try?
-Or do you have previous experience in consuming hemp oil?
+Or do you have previous experience in consuming it?
 Leave us a comment below and share your experience!